MirageTurtle/squid2radius/README.md

-squidlog
+squid2radius
 ========

-squidlog is a tool to analyzes your squid `access.log` file, display the usage information or send to a RADIUS server using `Accounting-Request` as defined in RFC 2866.
+squid2radius is a tool to analyzes your squid `access.log` file, display the usage information or send to a RADIUS server using `Accounting-Request` as defined in RFC 2866.

 It may call squid to rotate your log file so that no lines will be counted more than once.

-Forked from Jiehan Zheng's [squid2radius](https://github.com/jiehanzheng/squid2radius).
+Forked from Bill Zhong's [squidlog](https://github.com/billzhong/squidlog).

 Installation
 ------------